Green-10/Superhero-s-of-Bestball/README.md

 - In the event of not having 12 teams by the rookie draft, we will postpone the draft by a month, each month until the season starts.
 - If an owner is still not found, the league will vote on whether to shrink in size (down to 10) or disburse.
 - If multiple owners leave at the same time, both of their players will be merged into a player pool, and new owners will have a draft to select their teams.

-## __Section XII - Devy Component__ ##
-- This is a devy league, meaning that players can draft people who are still in college and or highschool for their teams.
-- Devy players are not eligible to be on your actual roster until they have exhausted their college eligibility or they have been drafted (or signed) by an NFL team.
-- The is no limit on the number of devy players that a team can have
-- Devy players will be handled by a google sheets spreadsheet.
-- In order to trade devy players, both party members must announce the inclusion of devy players in the league chat at the time a trade goes through and the commish will udpate the spreadsheet accordingly.
-- Devy players "mature" into roseterable players on June 30th each year.
-By the 30th, all users must inform which of their maturing devy players they wish to move to their roster, and which ones they choose to cut.
-On July  1st all unwanted "mature" devy players will get sent to waivers and freeagency.
-- There is no limit on the age a potential devy prospect can be.
-If a user wants to draft a 13-year old phenom then that is their prerogative.

 ## __Section XIII - Misc__ ##
 - In the case that there is a discrepancy between the rules on the site and the rules stated here, please inform the commissioner immediately.
 If for some reason the commissioner is unavailable, the rules here take precedence.